LynnYin7911/hormone-network/README.md

 # hormone-network
-all the codes used in TFs-SDREM paper
+All the codes used in TFs-SDREM paper